danchoi/vitunes/README.markdown

 ### Tips

 If you want to see your entire library in a Vim buffer, load the `Library` playlist.
-If might take a few seconds to load your entire iTunes library, but once it's loaded you'll be able to page through it at blazing speed and play any tracks you want.
+It may take a few seconds to load your entire iTunes library.
+But once it's loaded you'll be able to page through it at blazing speed and play any tracks you want.
 The list will be sorted by artist.